livetrails/targetjs/README.md

 In addition to styles and attribute names, we have the following special names:

 1. **html**: Sets the content of the object, interpreted as text by default.
-2. **style**: An object to set the HTML style of the object, especially for style names that aren’t built-in.
+2. **children**: Adds new items to the parent each time it executes.
+Items can be either plain objects or instances of TModel for greater control.
-3. **css**: A string that sets the CSS of the object.
+4. **css**: A string that sets the CSS of the object.
-4. **baseElement**: Sets the HTML tag of the object, defaulting to `div`.
+5. **baseElement**: Sets the HTML tag of the object, defaulting to `div`.
+6. **shouldBeBracketed**: A boolean flag that, when set to true (the default), enables the creation of an optimization tree for a container with more items than the `bracketThreshold` (another target with a default value of 10).
+This optimization ensures only the visible branch receives updates and get executed.
-5. **x** and **y**: Sets the location of the object.
+7. **x** and **y**: Sets the location of the object.
-6. **scrollLeft** and **scrollTop**: Control the scrolling position of the object.
+8. **scrollLeft** and **scrollTop**: Control the scrolling position of the object.
-7. **leftMargin**, **rightMargin**, **topMargin**, **bottomMargin**: Set margins between objects.
+9. **leftMargin**, **rightMargin**, **topMargin**, **bottomMargin**: Set margins between objects.
-8. **children**: Sets the `TModel` children of the object.
-9. **domHolder**: When specified, it designates the parent or any ancestor as the DOM holder for its descendants.
+10. **domHolder**: When set to true, indicates that the current object serves as the DOM holder for all of its descendant objects.
+It can also return a DOM element, in which case the current object and all descendants will be contained within that DOM element.
-10. **domParent**: Set by the container or children to control which DOM container they are embedded in.
+11. **domParent**: Set by the container or children to control which DOM container they are embedded in.
-11. **isVisible**: An optional target to explicitly control the visibility of the object, bypassing TargetJS’s automatic calculation.
+12. **isVisible**: An optional target to explicitly control the visibility of the object, bypassing TargetJS’s automatic calculation.
-12. **canHaveDom**: A boolean flag that determines if the object can have a DOM element on the page.
+13. **canHaveDom**: A boolean flag that determines if the object can have a DOM element on the page.
+14. **canDeleteDom**:  When set to true (the default), indicates that the object's DOM element will be removed when the object becomes invisible.
-13. **canHandleEvents**: An optional target that directly specifies the events the object can handle.
+15. **canHandleEvents**: An optional target that directly specifies the events the object can handle.
 If not specified, it will specified by event targets defined in the object (see below).
-14. **widthFromDom** and **heightFromDom**: Boolean flags to explicilty control if the width and height should be derived from the DOM element.
+16. **widthFromDom** and **heightFromDom**: Boolean flags to explicilty control if the width and height should be derived from the DOM element.
-15. **textOnly**: A boolean flag that specifies the content type as either text or HTML.
+17. **textOnly**: A boolean flag that specifies the content type as either text or HTML.
 The default value is false, indicating text.
-16. **isInFlow**: A boolean flag that determines if the object will contribute to the content height and width of its parent.
+18. **isInFlow**: A boolean flag that determines if the object will contribute to the content height and width of its parent.
+19. **style**: An object to set the HTML style of the object, especially for style names that aren’t built-in.

 Lastly, we have the event targets which their values can be an array of targets to activate on specific events or may implement the event handler directly.